 - 14.1.
 Parents and carers are key partners in the education of their child.
 The views of parents are actively sought and respected in order that a trusting partnership can be developed in the best interest of the child.
 Parents/carers, with their child, make a significant contribution to the Individual Education Plan based upon their priorities and aspirations.
 These are linked to their EHCP.
 The teacher supports and facilitates this through the Review held annually and reviewed each term at the parent/carer meetings.
 The school believes that these meetings form the foundation of the personalised programme for each child. - 14.2.
-Termly Parent Carer Consultation Meetings For academic Year 2023-24 are held each term. - 14.3.
+Termly Parent Carer Consultation Meetings are offered. - 14.3.
 If parents/carers have difficulties attending meetings arrangements are made for alternative times, venues or Teams meetings to accommodate. - 14.4.
-Yearly Annual Review or PCR (Person Centered Review) for every child - 14.5.
+Yearly Annual Review for every child and young person. - 14.5.
 Annual Parent/Carer Surveys sent requesting the views of families regarding their child's experiences at Coppice School. - 14.6.
 Year 14 students have a minimum of 3 Interim meetings to effectively plan for Post 19 Transition - 14.7.
-In addition, contact is maintained with families through the home/school diary (daily) and telephone calls (as often as the parent requests, usually through the key worker). - 14.8.
+In addition, contact is maintained with families through Class Dojo (daily for pre-verbal learners) and telephone calls (as often as the parent requests, usually through the key worker). - 14.8.
 Wider school information is sent to parents through the Headteacher newsletter.
-The school website and contains parent friendly information.
-The school uses BromCom to communicate with parents. - 14.9.
-We have Nicola Baxter who is our Family Support Worker and offers direct support for parents. - 14.10.
+The school website contains parent friendly information.
+The school uses Class DoJo to communicate with parents. - 14.9.
+Our Family Support Worker offers direct support for parents and families. - 14.10.
 The Family Support team offers a range of useful support including support at home with establishing good routines, behaviour, communication (mainly PECS and Makaton), sleep and help establishing positive boundaries for their child.